Insurers face 'mind-blowingly' large loss if Olympics cancelled

 Lloyd's of London insurers are among those active in the event cancellation market, along with international insurers, and global reinsurers such as Munich Re and Swiss Re.

-Munich Re has a $500 million exposure to the Tokyo Olympics, one source previously told Reuters.
+Munich Re has a US$500 million exposure to the Tokyo Olympics, one source previously told Reuters.
 Munich Re declined to comment.

-Swiss Re has a $250 million exposure, its chief financial officer John Dacey told analysts last year.
+Swiss Re has a US$250 million exposure, its chief financial officer John Dacey told analysts last year.

 German insurer Allianz has signed an eight-year insurance agreement with the IOC which took effect earlier this month, covering Winter and Summer Games, including the Summer Games in Paris in 2024 and Los Angeles in 2028.

-Given how far in advance Olympics policies are taken out, Paris will also likely be covered for postponement or cancellation due to infectious diseases, brokers said.
-(Additional reporting by Tom Sims in Frankfurt and David Dolan and Jack Tarrant in Tokyo.
-Editing by Mark Potter)
+Given how far in advance Olympics policies are taken out, Paris will also likely be covered for postponement or cancellation due to infectious diseases, brokers said. – Reuters